LuiseFreese/espc25/README.md

 # Getting Started with Power Platform & AI on SharePoint

-This repository will contain labs and presentation of ESPC25 tutorial.
+This repository will contain labs and presentation of our ESPC25 tutorial.

 ## Presenters